A note from our Head of Customer Success:

 If you have questions about how to use Yellowdig, please reach out to the Yellowdig Client Success team (email@example.com).
 My team and I are also always looking to improve our instructor support, so if you have comments or suggestions, please share.

 Good luck and let us know if we can be of help!

 Best Practices Checklist

-- Use the help menu and live chat and point students to them
+- Use the "Resources" drop-down and Help button, and point students to them

 - Make it low stakes, but enable grade passback